 Undeclared work in Europe undermines the European ideals of the rule of law, security, solidarity, social and fiscal justice, free market competition and the free movement of workers.
 Therefore, the setting up of a European Platform to combat irregular employment must be welcomed.
 The elimination of undeclared work in Europe would be a great achievement.

 The presence of the Various Interests’ Group, alongside the Employers’ Group and the Workers’ Group, ensures that the Committee is a dynamic force and is empowered to give full voice to the concerns of the various social, occupational, economic and cultural organisations that make up civil society in the Member States.

-Published In: 2012 6 pages Welcome to the city bees!
-In May 2012, the European Economic and Social Committee and the Committee of the Regions welcomed to their premises some unusual new partners: two beehives were installed on the Committees’ rooftop terrace.
+In May 2012, one beehive was installed on the European Economic and social Committee’s rooftop terrace.
 The initiative aims to increase urban biodiversity and sends a message of hope for the future of our bees and natural ecosystems.